themarylin/Python-Challenge/ReadMe.md

 # Python Challenge

-This project consists of four code samples that demonstrate my ability to code using python to clean up and analyze data.
+This project is a python script that demonstrate my ability to clean up and analyze data in python.

 ## Test/Debug